Ross 128

 Ross 128 is a red dwarf star in the equatorial zodiac constellation of Virgo, near β Virginis.
 The apparent magnitude of Ross 128 is 11.13, which is too faint to be seen with the unaided eye.
 Based upon parallax measurements, the distance of this star from Earth is 11.007 ly, making it the twelfth closest stellar system to the Solar System.
 It was first cataloged in 1926 by American astronomer Frank Elmore Ross.
+It is the nearest star in Virgo, and so is occasionally called "Proxima Virginis" by analogy with Proxima Centauri.